arya-upm/mVARbox/README.md

 To start-up with mVARbox, type 'setmVARboxPath' to automatically add the whole toolbox to the matlab path.
 Once finished, type 'unsetmVARboxPath' to remove the toolbox from the path.

+Functions in mVARbox are implemented mainly to work with pseudo-objects (structures).
+Folder 'initialise_objects' contains functions to initialise different type of objects, describing the specific fields for each one.

-mVARbox includes a number of well-documented examples in folder 'tutorials'.
+mVARbox includes a number of well-documented and illustrative examples in folder 'tutorials'.

 Please write to 'cristobaljose.gallego AT upm DOT es' to report bugs and provide feed-back.
-Future users will be very grateful.
+The authors and future users will be very grateful.